Structure and additional coursework

 The honours programme is a two and a half year programme that you follow in addition to following the regular Bachelor programme of Economics and Business.
-In the first two semesters you will attend honours specific components of the following mandatory courses:
+In the first two semesters of the Honours program you will attend and complete honours specific components (Honours Tutorial and additional Honours Assignments) of the following compulsory Honours Plus courses:

 - Macroeconomics, A European Perspective